jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 ### Minified shader source code

 It's pretty hard to minify a shader manually.
 Most of the tricks that apply to Javascript as you can find in a classic JS1K compo don't apply for GLSL.
-This is because GLSL is in fact a bit like C, variables need to be correctly defined with types for example.
+This is because GLSL is in fact a bit like the C language, variables need to be correctly defined with types and it has a strict syntax.

 The main strategy I chose to follow in order to reduce the size was to: